 Currently working as an English Language Fellow in Ethiopia

-Students in the MAT or MAT — TESOL program will complete fieldwork in local schools.
+Students in the MAT online or MAT–TESOL online program will complete fieldwork in local schools.
 Our International Placement Team has successfully placed international students in hundreds of schools in more than 60 countries.
 Here is a selection of our international placement locations.

 USC Rossier seeks students from around the world whose academic background, professional goals, personal commitment and communication skills meet the demands of our rigorous programs.

 All applicants must have a bachelor's degree or its equivalent from an accredited institution, but prior coursework in education is not required.
 For specific requirements by country, refer to our country-by-country listing of grade and/or degree requirements.

 Applicants whose native language is not English, and who do not have a bachelor's degree from a college or university in the U.S., U.K., New Zealand, Canada or Australia, will be required to submit a valid score from the TOEFL Internet-based Test (TOEFL IbT) or IELTS (International English Language Testing System).
 Students must also provide English language translations of all transcripts and credentials as needed.
 Credential evaluations from external agencies are not accepted.

 Please select your specific program of interest for full admissions requirements:

 While international students are not eligible to apply for the FAFSA and Graduate PLUS loans, U.S. citizens living abroad may still apply.
 International students may want to consider private financing.
 Contact lenders directly for citizenship requirements, as many private education lenders require a U.S.-based co-signer in order to obtain a loan.
 All students should review USC's Payment Plan information.